AviatrixSystems/Docs/HowTos/gateway.rst

 Filter Routes to Spoke VPC
 ------------------------------

 This feature allows you to filter on-prem network CIDRs to Spoke VPC route table entry.
-The list of comma separated CIDRs entered in the input field will be filtered out.
+The filtered out list of CIDRs should be entered as input.
+This list of
+CIDRs should be comma separated.
 One use case of this feature is for a Spoke VPC that is customer facing and you do not wish your customer to access all your on-prem network CIDRs.

 When it is applied to the Aviatrix Transit Gateway, all attached Spoke VPCs will filter on the configured routes.